Cryptogram-Trade/website/index.md

 > A good practice is to transfer an amount that is almost unique.
 > eg: instead of depositing $75,000 you may prefer $14,969.
 This permits us to eeasily match your deposit with a maximal anonymity for you.

+## Manage your cryptos from Shrimpy

+Shrimpy is a great way to deal with crypto via porrtrfolios.
+It provides sustainable tools to manage your daily trades.

+Cryptogram goes one step further and provides extra tools to save money and improve the Shrimpy app.

 ### Shrimpy augmented